 The KD'S will entertain their dates at a term party tonight at the chapter house from 8 to 12.
-A good old-fashioned sleighride is planned if old man weather comes through with e nough The AGR's will have one of their ncomparable term parties tonight at the K. C. Hall.
+A good old-fashioned sleighride is planned if old man weather comes through with e nougl The AGR's will have one of their incomparable term parties tonigh at the K. C. Hall.
 The ATO House will be the scene of a record party tonight . . .
-The best way on earth to equip a house with new records!
-Tomorrow night the fighting Bison team will get another workout when they meet the Norsemen from Concordia.
-The KAT'S will have their Christmas party tomorrow night at the house.
-Sunday evening at 9 the Ceres Hall girls will have their annual Christmas party.
+The best way on earth to equip a house with new records Tomorrow night the fighting Bi son team will get another workout when they meet the Norsemer from Concordia.
+The KAT'S wil have their Christmas party tomorrow night at the house.
+Sunday evening at 9 the Ceres Hall girls will have their annua Christmas party.
 On Sunday afternoon the Little Country Theater will have a Christmas party in the Lincoln Log Cabin at 3.
 It seems the Christmas season brings out the party spirit, huh?
-At least it brings out some kind Congratulations to new KD pledgame, a full house is expected, lets UND and Larry Otterness, Sigma Chi.
-Wally Swenson sent a box of candy to the Gamma Phi house and passed cigars at the ATO house Monday night.
-Merry Christmas and Happy New W. E. Brentzell and William G. Hoyman, plant pathologists at ND AC will attend the annual meeting in Cincinnati of the American Potato Association and the American Phytophathological Association, Dec.
+At least it brings out some kind of spirits!
+Congratulations to new KD pledges Averial Jebb and Grace Thay Pinning Department: Vonni Bergren, KKG and Orv Overboe Theta Chi; Betty Lou Danielson UND and Larry Otterness, Sigma Chi.
+Wally Swenson sent a box o candy to the Gamma Phi house and passed cigars at the ATO house Monday night.
+Merry Christmas and Happy New W. E. Brentzell and William G. Hoyman, plant pathologists at ND AC will attend the annual meeting in Cincinnati of the American Po tato Association and the American Phytophathological Association Dec.
 11-13.
 Dr. Hoyman will speak on potato problems.
-THE SPECTRUM Published every Friday at Fargo, North Dakota by the NDAC Board of Publications, State College Station, Fargo, North Dakota.
-Subscription rate \$1.00 per term.
-Entered as second class matter December 10, 1945, at the Post Office at Fargo, North Dakota, under the act of March 3, 1879.
-Editorin chief Frank Hayashi, Joanne Booth, John Camp Dick Hill, Mary Wright.
+THE SPECTRUM Published every Friday at Fargo North Dakota by the NDAC Board of Publications, State College Station Fargo, North Dakota.